kongou-ae/Get-AzVmWithDefaultOutbound/README.md

 1. Your VM uses a public IP address
 1. Your VM runs on the subnet which NAT Gateway relates with
 1. Your VM runs on the subnet which related with the route table which has the route(0.0.0.0/0 -> VirtualAppliance)
-1. Your VM is the backend of public load balancer
+1. Your VM is the backend of public load balancer which uses an outbound rule.

 # Disclaimer
 - This is a sample script, and do not represent the views or opinions of your organization.